ratgdo/homekit-ratgdo/README.md

 ### Door Protocol

 Set the protocol for your model of garage door opener.
 This defaults to Security+ 2.0 and you should only change this if necessary.
 Note that the changing the door protocol also resets the door opener rolling codes and whether there is a motion sensor (this will be automatically detected after reset).

+> [!NOTE]
+> This firmware does not currently support _dry contact_ door openers.
+If you have one of these and are able to assist the maintainers add support, please contact us or submit a Pull Request.

 ### WiFi Version